Concordium/concordium-dapp-examples/README.md

   interactions of a store that sells restricted items, and supports payment in EUROe tokens (or generally any CIS2 token).

+- [track-and-trace](./track-and-trace/) demonstrates an example frontend, backend, and event indexer to track items along the supply chain.

 ## Setup

 Some projects use submodules, to initialize or update those, run: